Visiting Lyon Solo: Guide, Strolls and Tips

 Walking alone: contemplative routes

 The greatest advantage of traveling alone in Lyon is being able to pace yourself according to your thoughts.
-Here are three itineraries where solitude becomes an ally in capturing the essence of the city.
+Here are some itineraries where solitude becomes an ally in capturing the essence of the city.

-💡 Solo time: Stop at the Jardin des Plantes to admire the Amphitheatre of the Three Gauls.
+The solo moment: Stop at the Jardin des Plantes to admire the Amphitheatre of the Three Gauls.
 It's a peaceful spot, perfect for observing the bustling city below while remaining in your own little world.

 The banks of the Saône: A chromatic stroll

-For a peaceful stroll, walk along the Saône River on the Vieux-Lyon side.
-The ochre, yellow, and sienna-colored facades are reflected in the water, creating an almost Italian atmosphere.
-It's the perfect place for a leisurely walk, simply to enjoy the light.
+For a relaxing walk, stroll along the Saône on the Vieux-Lyon side.
+The facades in shades of ochre, yellow and sienna are reflected in the water, creating an almost Italian atmosphere.

 - The point of view: Cross the footbridge at the Palace of Justice to admire the contrast between medieval Old Lyon and the classical Presqu'île.